karinfaraujo/power-bi-portfolio/README.md

 Welcome to my Power BI portfolio.
 This repository contains data analysis projects designed to deliver actionable insights and support business decision-making.

-**Project titles and file names are in English for clarity.** The project descriptions are primarily in Portuguese, reflecting the original datasets.
+**Project titles and file names are in English for clarity.** The project descriptions are primarily in Portuguese.

 ---